PAINTING WITH PAPER

 Ms. Newman's collage, The Sky is the Limit, was chosen as a visual statement to represent Catalyst, Inc. a nonprofit research and advisory organization whose primary mission is to enable women to achieve their full professional potential.

-Stacey Clarfield Newman is a member of the National Association of Women in the Arts, The National Association of Professional Women, The National Arts Club, The National Museum of Women in the Arts, Indo-American Arts Council and is currently artist in residence at the Green Chimneys School in Brewster, NY.
+Stacey Clarfield Newman is a member of the National Association of Women in the Arts, The National Association of Professional Women, The National Arts Club, The National Museum of Women in the Arts, Indo-American Arts Council and recently completed her tenure as artist in residence at the Green Chimneys School in Brewster, NY.
 Stacey is a former faculty member of the private art enrichment program for children “Young At Art”, in Westchester as well as the Scarsdale Continuing Education Art Program.
 She is the author of the book Stacey Paints India.

 Published in International Contemporary Masters IV Art Book, the artist’s biography appears in Marquis Who’s Who Women in America, Who’s Who Art in America, Who’s Who of American Women, Millennium Edition, and Who’s Who in the World.
 She is also listed in the 2012 Art in America Annual Guide and The Artist Showcase Magazine, as one of the new emerging artists to watch.
 In addition to the venues provided by NAWA, Ms.Clarfield Newman’s work can be viewed at Viridian Artists, Inc. in New York City, Artisan Direct, Ltd., online at www.Artslant.com, www.artwanted.com/rteest21 and through Stacey Clarfield Newman Studios.